Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 * Enter the [Organization ID](admin-orgsettings.html#apikey).
 Go to the **user menu > Organization Settings > API tab** to find the Organization UUID of the configured user in the Contrast UI.
 (You can also copy it from the URL after logging in to the Contrast UI.)
 * Choose the **Result of a vulnerable build** from the dropdown menu.
 * Check the box to fail a build if the **application is not found** in the Contrast application.
-* Choose to allow global threshold conditions to be overridden in post-build actions.
-(See the **Global threshold conditions** section for more details.)
+* Choose to allow global Contrast Vulnerability Security Controls to be overridden in post-build actions.
+(See the **Contrast Vulnerability Security Controls** section for more details.)
 * Click the **Apply** button to save the profile settings.